hiphops-io/hiphops-io.github.io/docs/syntax.md

 See [When](#when-1) syntax.

-!> Sensors will almost always want a when clause in practice, as otherwise the sensor will trigger for every single event in your project.
-The when block schema is defined below
+!> Sensors will almost always need a `when` clause in practice, as without it the sensor will trigger for every single event in your project.
+The `when` block schema is defined below.

 ##### `tasks` _array <small>(required)</small>_